top of page

 "The North Route"- (I-80/I-70/I-15)

-This is not the true "northern" route, that would be I-90 I believe, but again, just go with it.
+This is not the true "northern" route, that would be the "North-North" route, so see below for details on that.
 I took this route from Modesto, CA to Morgantown, WV.
 Stuff to see:

 -Zion National Park, UT